Seraaron/agora/srd/lists/jobs/Merchant.md

 Buying and selling, haggling, and vending goods of all sorts.
 Attracting customers, sourcing new and interesting merchandise, and doing taxes.
 Includes identifying and appraising the value of assets and artefacts.

-When haggling, start with the base price of the item and then make an [[Opposed Tasks|Opposed task]] roll.
-Winning the roll means you get to buy for a little less or sell for a little more than the market value (according to your margin of success).
+When haggling, start with the base price of the item and then make an [[Opposed Tasks|Opposed roll]].
+Winning the roll means you get to buy a little cheaper or sell for a little higher than the normal market value (according to your margin of success).

-#important **Requires:** Goods to trade, and possibly #academic-tools
+¶ **Requires:** Goods to trade, and possibly #financial -tools

 _**Suggested Specialties:** Appraisal, Barter, [city], Confidence, Finance, Gossip, Logistics..._